Brenton Broadstock: Biography

 In 1988-89 he was the Melbourne Symphony Orchestra's inaugural composer-in-residence.
 In 1997 he received the Jean Bogan Prize for his solo piano work Dying of the Light and in 1998 he received the Michelle Morrow Memorial Award for Composition and an Explorations Opera Project grant.
 In 1998 he spent three months in Italy on fellowships awarded by the Civitella Ranieri Foundation and a Bellagio Award from the Rockefeller Foundation.
 In November 2005 he returned to Italy as a fellow at the Ligurian Study Center in Bogliasco, Italy.

 In 1999 he received the prestigious Don Banks Music Award from the Australia Council for his contribution to Australian music, which enabled him to compose for most of that year, including visits to the USA (visiting professor of composition at Indiana University), England and Russia.
 Five of his six symphonies were recorded by the Krasnoyarsk Symphony Orchestra (Russia) conducted by Andrew Wheeler and released on the Etcetera label in 2000 and received excellent reviews in England and Australia.

 In 2004 Broadstock's solo piano work Torre di Forza was the test piece at the Sydney International Piano Competition, and in 2005 ABC Classics released a CD of orchestral works performed by the Tasmanian Symphony Orchestra conducted by Ola Rudner.
 His chamber opera based on Ray Bradbury's Fahrenheit 451 was performed in German at Oper Bonn, Germany, in April 2006.

 Since 2008 he has been a freelance composer and lives on the Sunshine Coast in Queensland, Australia.

 His opera The Nurses at Vung Tau premiered in 2022 in Brisbane.
 Based on Annabell Brayley's 2017 book, Our Vietnam Nurses, the opera deals with the experience of an Australian nurse in Vũng Tàu and is meant as a tribute to Australian women in the Vietnam War.

 Awards and honours

 Paul Lowin Award

 In 1994 he received the Paul Lowin Song Cycle Award, Australia's richest composition prize, for Bright Tracks for mezzo-soprano and string trio.

 Don Banks Music Award

 The Don Banks Music Award was established in 1984 to publicly honour a senior artist of high distinction who has made an outstanding and sustained contribution to music in Australia.

 In 1999 Broadstock was awarded The Don Banks Music Award.

+The Albert Maggs Award

+Broadstock received the Maggs Award in 1984 and 2013.